20 Cogs Review & Can You Make Money From It?

 Fortunately, I used a bank account that I only use for savings so it had very few monthly transactions.
 This made it a lot easier for me to see transactions leaving the account that related to 20 COGS as well as any Direct Debits being set up on the account.

-20 Cogs Freebies or Very Low Prices
+20 Cogs Freebies or Very Low Price Trials

 Not only are you getting paid to use 20 Cogs, but some of the offers involve giving you items or services for free.
 Or a very low trial price.